deepfence/package-scanner/README.md

 ```

 ### cli usage examples
-- run below examples with sudo on MacOS
+- please add security exception for MacOS to run package-scanner if required
 - scan a docker image for vulnerabilities
 ```
 ./package-scanner -source nginx:latest